-Challenger of the Month
+Challenger of the month

 Every month we celebrate a person or team who has gone above and beyond in their fundraising efforts for Shooting Star Children’s Hospices.
 It’s not always about who has run the fastest or the furthest or longest.
 We aim to celebrate people who have pushed themselves out of their comfort zones, and done something that has been a real challenge for them.

-Our Challenger of the Month for July 2019 are…
+Our Challengers of the Month for July 2019 are…